 Section 110207.
 On-Site Employee Clinics.
-An employer's maintenance of an on-site employee clinic would not violate the first-dollar coverage rule.
+An employer's maintenance of an on-site employee clinic would not violate the first-dollar coverage rule, therefore allowing employees with access to an on-site employee clinic to continue contributing to an HSA.